FaZeDrug/cse15l-lab-reports/labreport3.md

 This use of -n with grep searches for lines in the file stringsearch-data/technical/plos/journal.pbio.0020063.txt that contain "tumors" and prints the line numbers it appears on, as well as those lines.
 This is useful if I was doing research on tumors and wanted to see the lines that "tumors" was located on, and see if it was a useful source to use depending on the amount of lines that contain "tumors".

-# 4) `w` to perform an exact word search
+# 4) `-w` to perform an exact word search

-Using the option `grep -w [pattern] [file] ` searches for and prints the lines of that exact word, and not as a substring.
-This option is useful because you can use it if you want to search for the exact word.
+Using the option `grep -w [pattern] [file] ` searches for and prints the lines of that exact word.
+This option is useful because you can use it if you want to search for the exact word, not as a substring.

 I found the -w option of `grep` through ChatGPT.